Get a-head - e-mail me. Perfessor Bill Edwards

 FORMAT

 The vast majority of piano rags either have repeat signs notated for most of the sections or have each section written out as a repeat.
-As is evidenced by personal accounts of ragtime-era players, some of the recorded performances from that time, and the number of rags that have written variations in lieu of repeats, such as Adaline Shepherd's Pickles and Peppers, the repeat serves more of a function than simply adding to the length of performance.
-It encourages, and even suggests improvisation, which allows the performer to not only convey the composer's intent, but to add style of his or her own to the performance.
+As is evidenced by personal accounts of Ragtime-era players, some of the recorded performances from that time, and the number of rags that have written variations in lieu of repeats, such as Adaline Shepherd's Pickles and Peppers, the repeat serves more of a function than simply adding to the length of performance.
+It encourages, and even suggests improvisation, which allows the performer to not only convey the composer's intent, but to add style of their own to the performance.
 Oftentimes the repeat includes an indication that the right hand should be played 8va, or an octave higher.
 The expected presence of the repeat is important to note since there are a number of poorly engraved rags for which the repeats are unclear.
+Some use a more classical paradigm, send the user back to a segno or the beginning of the piece with a Fine or ending after one of the earlier sections.

 Even more important are the number of rags in which a repeat may extend over two sections (such as the Interlude and D sections of Joseph Lamb's Champagne Rag), and those in which a repeat is intentionally left out for reasons of balance, or to avoid an awkward ending.
 While such variations should not be summarily ignored, a creative performer can often work around them.
-One of the constants in piano ragtime (with almost no exception) is that when a reiteration of the A section follows the B section, it is not repeated.
-Unlike music forms that preceded ragtime, the improvisation is tacitly encouraged, and even some of the more strict classical composers such as J.S.
-Bach and Wolfgang Amadeus Mozart were much more likely to improvise during performance than the many interpreters of their work that followed them.
-And if you really think about, composition is a form of improvisation, usually building on known musical styles or formats, and often creating a new one.
-Without improvisation there could not be composition.
+One of the constants in piano Ragtime (with almost no exception) is that when a reiteration of the A section follows the B section, it does not have repeat signs.
+Unlike the conventions of musical forms that preceded Ragtime, the improvisation is tacitly encouraged, and even some of the more structured classical composers such as J.S.
+Bach and Wolfgang Amadeus Mozart were much more likely to improvise during performance than the plethora of interpreters of their works that followed them.
+Also, if you really think about it, composition is a form of improvisation or evolution, usually building on known musical styles or formats, and often creating a new one.
+Without improvisation there would be little in the way of original composition.

 PHRASING